 The Council uses a 5 x 5 matrix which assigns a rating to both likelihood and impact of individual risks

-A - For both elements, the scoring is fundamentally a matter of judgement but you should employ your own experience, past records, expert judgements and wider knowledge to make the process as informed as possible.
+For both elements, the scoring is fundamentally a matter of judgement but you should employ your own experience, past records, expert judgement and wider knowledge to make the process as informed as possible.

 In general it will not be necessary to undertake any specific additional work at this stage to help identify the inherent risk’s likelihood or impact (such as, commissioning research to help make an impact judgement more specific).
 However, this might be helpful for certain very high profile risks or where the organisation is embarking on a novel enterprise or approach.
 If you are finding it difficult to confidently assess an inherent risk then please see the contact details in Appendix II for assistance.

 Under what sort of circumstances should I reconsider inherent risk?